Notice of Prohibition of Sex Discrimination

 Allegations of sex discrimination that are violent in nature including sexual assault, physical assault, and intimate partner violence may not be resolved using an informal resolution procedure.

 The parties to any such informal process will not be required to deal directly with one another.
 Instead, after an initial investigation of the complaint carried out by Title IX team, the Complainant and the assigned Title IX Coordinator or other official selected by the Title IX team may agree to attempt to resolve the complaint informally.
 The Title IX Coordinator and the Complainant may agree to seek an informal resolution of the complaint by meeting with the Respondent, maintaining anonymity if appropriate or possible.
-If either the Complainant or the accused is dissatisfied with the outcome of the informal resolution process, then either party may institute the formal resolution process described below within seven (7) business days of receiving written notice of the outcome of the informal resolution process.
+If either the Complainant or the accused is dissatisfied with the outcome of the informal resolution process, the party may institute the formal resolution process described below within seven (7) business days of receiving written notice of the outcome of the informal resolution process.

 Any party may request that the informal resolution process be terminated at any time, in which case the formal resolution procedure (described below) would commence.
 In addition, any party can pursue formal resolution if he or she is dissatisfied with a proposed informal resolution.
 Finally, as described above, the University may elect to pursue a formal resolution procedure even if the Complainant does not wish a formal resolution.

 The Complainant and the Respondent have the right to be assisted by an advisor they choose.
-However because it is important to preserve the educational tone of the informal process and to avoid the creation of an adversarial environment, Advisors in the informal process may not be an attorney.
+However because it is important to preserve the educational tone of the informal process and to avoid the creation of an adversarial environment.
+Advisors in the informal process may not be an attorney.
 The Complainant and/or the Respondent is responsible for presenting his or her own information and, therefore, Advisors are not permitted to speak or to participate directly in the process.

 For allegations of sexual discrimination that cannot be resolved informally, a Conduct Board Conference shall be conducted by a Conduct Board.